 In a letter to the MECP dated April 29, 2016, the Regions requested a change to the Groundwater and Surface Water Monitoring Plan for DYEC.
 The surface water monitoring program outlined in the Groundwater and Surface Water Monitoring Plan outlines that sondes are required to be placed in Tooley Creek upstream and downstream of the drainage swale that receives stormwater flow from DYEC to monitor select parameters.
 The section of Tooley Creek where the sondes should be placed was scheduled for realignment as part of construction by the Ministry of Transportation to improve the Highway 401/Courtice Road interchange.
-The construction activity and creek re-alignment was anticipated to cause significant disruption and prevent the placement of the sondes in the creek.
+The construction activity and creek realignment were anticipated to cause significant disruption and prevent the placement of the sondes in the creek.
 As such, the Regions requested that the requirement to place the sondes in Tooley Creek be suspended until the interchange construction activities are complete.
 In a letter response dated May 17, 2016, from the MECP to the Regions, the MECP approved the suspension of the sondes placement and monitoring until the interchange construction activities are completed.

-The MECP noted that surface water monitoring completed to-date has indicated that DYEC is not having an adverse effect on Tooley Creek.
-A copy of the letters from the Regions and the MECP are provided in APPENDIX A-2, APPENDIX A.
+The MECP noted that surface water monitoring completed to date has indicated that DYEC is not having an adverse effect on Tooley Creek.
+A copy of the letters from the Regions and the MECP is provided in APPENDIX A-2, APPENDIX A.

 Although the Courtice Road and Highway 401 interchange was completed in 2020, other construction activities in the immediate area have since developed.
 The construction of a 200,000 square foot battery warehouse located north of DYEC was largely completed in 2021.
 The Tooley Creek culvert at Highway 401 has been rehabilitated, with work being completed in 2023.
-In 2024, the surface monitoring program will resume and an evaluation will be conducted for the sondes placement in Tooley Creek.
+In 2024, the surface monitoring program was resumed, and the sondes were placed within Tooley Creek at previous monitoring locations.